SvenMichaelKlose/tunix/src/tunix/README.md

 # Using TUNIX

+## Plain TUNIX

+TUNIX is loaded like any other program.
+After start-up it creates kernel process
+0 and user process 1 in which you will end up with the "READY." message.

 ## Using The Console

-Pressing and releasing the Commodore key alone opens the console menu.
+Pressing and releasing the C= & SHIFT key alone opens the console menu.
 Ten slots are available and can be selected by pressing their number.
 'C' creates a new BASIC instance in a slot.
 'M' followed by a number moves it to another slot and 'X' empties a slot.